 ROQ allows multiplexing multiple RTP and RTCP streams over a single QUIC connection using flow identifiers.
 For example, one flow ID can be assigned to audio-related RTP/RTCP packets and another to video stream packets.

-ROQ offers three ways to map RTP packets onto QUIC:
+ROQ offers two ways to map RTP/RTCP packets onto QUIC:

-1. Transmit each RTP packet in a separate QUIC stream.

-2. Transmit multiple RTP packets within the same QUIC stream.
+1. Use QUIC streams: Multiple RTP packets are sent within the same QUIC stream using ROQ’s in-stream framing (each packet is length-prefixed for delineation).

-3. Use QUIC datagrams—only the flow ID is needed, no length information required.
+2. Use QUIC datagrams: Each QUIC DATAGRAM frame carries one RTP/RTCP packet—only the flow ID is needed, no additional length field is required.

-Selecting among the three options depends on application needs and expected impact of HoL blocking.
+Selecting between streams and datagrams, as well as determining the number of streams, depends on application needs and expected impact of HoL blocking.

 ROQ aims to minimize RTCP traffic by utilizing data already accessible in QUIC.
 For example, QUIC acknowledgments can be used to compute the lost packet statistics, which are typically derived from RTCP reports in RTP applications.